Chito Gascon

-He was the youngest member of both the 1987 Constitutional Commission that help draft the Constitution of the Philippines.
-As a member of the Philippine House of Representatives representing the youth sector, he spearheaded the passage of pertinent legislation for the creation of the Sanggunian Kabataan and Republic Act 7610, a special law providing protection to children from abuse.
+He was the youngest member of the 1986 Constitutional Commission that drafted the 1987 Constitution of the Philippines.
+As a member of the Philippine House of Representatives representing the youth sector, he spearheaded the passage of pertinent legislation for the creation of the Sanggunian Kabataan (under the Local Government Code) and Republic Act 7610, a special law providing protection to children from abuse.

-Career

-Student Leader and Activist
+Early life and education

+Gascon graduated with a Bachelor of Arts in Philosophy in 1998 and Bachelor of Laws degree in 1996, both from the University of the Philippines, Diliman.
+He was elected president of the University of the Philippines Student Council under the student party Nagkaisang Tugon in 1985; he would be succeeded by Kiko Pangilinan under SAMASA a year later.

+In 1997, he earned a Master of Law degree specializing in Human Rights, Law of Peace, and Settlement of International Disputes from St. Edmund's College, University of Cambridge.